steffano-da-cruz/steffano-da-cruz/README.md

 ![Welcome to my GitHub](/images/welcome-cover.gif)

 ## A Front-end Developer
 Hello!
 My name is Steffano.
 I'm a technology undergraduate looking for an opportunity at the front-end development area in order to apply my skills and knowledges in HTML, CSS, JavaScript, among others.
 I'm always willing to learn something new and improve even more my capacities.
-And besides that, I've been studying english for more than ten years and I had conversations with native americans, through the Cambly website, for one year.
-For this reason, I feel really comfortable with the language, both the speaking and writing, despite still having to achieve fluency.
+Besides that, I've been studying english for more than ten years and I had conversations with native americans, through the Cambly website, for one year.
+For this reason, I feel really comfortable with the language, both the speaking and writing, and despite being able to communicate pretty well I still need to reach fluency.
 I'm excited to share my projects with you!

 ## Technologies I'm engaging more lately
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)